celo-org/celo-monorepo/packages/docs/celo-holder-guide/eth-recovery.md

 {% hint style="danger" %}
 There are [risks](https://www.cryptomathic.com/news-events/blog/cryptographic-key-management-the-risks-and-mitigations) associated with using a recovery phrase or a private key.
 Please do not share them with anyone else.
 {% endhint %}

+## Steps

+Please follow these instructions closely, because missteps can lead to errors or permanent loss of your tokens.
+To understand these steps, please read [What is Ethereum](https://ethereum.org/en/what-is-ethereum/) and [Celo Overview](https://docs.celo.org/overview).